alejo-guevara/ipv6-workshop/README.md

-# Welcome to the IPv6 using Containerlab demo
+# Welcome to the IPv6 using Containerlab demo!

 During this activity we will simulate a network with different types of nodes, such as routers and hosts, so that they can communicate with each other using IPv6.
 The workshop will have the format of an interactive seminar, with the instructors presenting an introduction to the theory followed by a step-by-step demonstration.